Star Trek: Enterprise season 2: Themes

 Brannon Braga said that the production team sought to increase the tempo of season two compared to the first season.
 He said at a press junket held by the Television Critics Association in July 2002 that "We're just starting.
 We want to capitalise more on the fact that [Enterprise] is a sequel.
 We want to have a season that maybe has more action in it than it had last season."
-He predicted that possible storylines would include Jonathan Archer fulfilling more of his potential as Captain of the Enterprise, as well as further instalments in the Temporal Cold War story-arc and further interactions between the crew and both the Andorians and the Vulcans.
+He predicted that possible storylines would include Jonathan Archer fulfilling more of his potential as Captain of the Enterprise, as well as further installments in the Temporal Cold War story-arc and further interactions between the crew and both the Andorians and the Vulcans.

 Braga said that they wanted to avoid overloading the Temporal Cold War but instead they wanted to create an ongoing element to the series during season two.
 He expected that it would feature in the first episode of the season, "Shockwave" (part two), but then there would be a break before it was featured again.
 He also revealed that the recurring character of Daniels wasn't entirely human, and that this would be revealed during the second season while at a panel discussion at the Official Star Trek Convention in Las Vegas in August 2002.
 Berman, said that the revelation of who was controlling the Suliban would not be shown during the second season, but he promised a "really good" season and was open to William Shatner appearing in the show.
 Scott Bakula also referred to a previous discussion with Berman where the producer suggested that Patrick Stewart or Whoopi Goldberg could appear on-screen in the second season through the means of time travel from their time on Star Trek: The Next Generation.

 Perhaps the biggest announcement made prior to the start of the season was the return of the Romulans to Star Trek.
 They had not previously been seen on Enterprise, and Braga was well aware that they would have to carefully consider the continuity as the crew of James T. Kirk's Enterprise were the first to see a Romulan in the episode "Balance of Terror".
 He said "The continuity is airtight.
 Believe me.
 We know.
 We know...".
 The species were due to make their first appearance in the Star Trek timeline in the episode "Minefield", which was written by former The X-Files writer John Shiban.
 At the same time that the Romulans were due to appear in Enterprise, work was underway on the Romulan-centric film, Star Trek: Nemesis.
 The second season also saw an appearance by the Borg in the episode "Regeneration", which was intended to follow up on the events in Star Trek: First Contact.